automation-tasks-rs/.github/profile/README.md

 The container image contains cargo, rustc, wasm-pack, basic-http-server, cargo-auto and other utils that a Rust project needs.

+## cargo auto new_cli

+Use `cargo auto new_cli hello_world` to create a fully functional Rust project.
+It has a moderately complex structure for real life Rust CLI projects.
+It includes the automation_tasks_rs workflow.

-## Workflow with automation_tasks_rs and cargo-auto
+## Workflow with automation_tasks_rs

-For easy workflow, use the automation tasks that are already coded in the sub-project `automation_tasks_rs`.
+Automation tasks are already coded in the sub-project `automation_tasks_rs`.
 This is a basic workflow:

 ```bash
 cargo auto build